ovh/docs/pages/storage_and_backup/object_storage/s3_create_bucket/guide.en-ie.md

 ![Create S3 user](images/object_storage-bucke_creation_step4_4.png)

-At this stage, you can decide whether or not enabling **versioning**.
+At this stage, you can decide whether or not to enable **versioning**.

 Versioning allows you to keep multiple variants of an object in the same bucket.
 This feature helps **preserve, retrieve, and restore every version of every object stored in your buckets**, making it easier to recover from unintended user actions or application failures.
 By default, versioning is disabled on buckets, and you must explicitly enable it.
-[More details.](https://help.ovhcloud.com/csm/en-public-cloud-storage-s3-versioning?id=kb_article_view&sysparm_article=KB0063856)
+Find more information about versioning on our [dedicated guide](/pages/storage_and_backup/object_storage/s3_versioning).

 ![Enabling versioning](images/object_storage-bucke_creation_step5.png)

 You can now decide whether or not you wish to **encrypt your data** using [SSE-S3 (server-side encryption with OVHcloud Managed Keys)](/pages/storage_and_backup/object_storage/s3_encrypt_your_objects_with_sse_c).